 Second, I want to show that even educators with no background in science or math can achieve an empowering level of cognitive science literacy with a reasonable investment of time (like the time it takes to read a long blog post, for example).

 And finally, I want to show that, after we strip away the hype and the ennui it engenders, we can recover a sense of wonder about the science while maintaining a sense of realism about its practical applicability.
-I have chosen to characterize the methodological paper I’ll be explaining as an attempt to create a “microscope of the mind.”
-That’s dangerously close to “robot tutor in the sky that can semi-read your mind” territory.
-I hope to demonstrate that there is a non-hyperbolic sense in which we can believe that my microscope of the mind analogy is a reasonable one.
+I have chosen to characterize the methodological paper I'll be explaining as an attempt to create a "microscope of the mind."
+That's dangerously close to "robot tutor in the sky that can semi-read your mind" territory.
+I hope to demonstrate that there is a non-hyperbolic sense in which we can believe that my microscope of the mind analogy to be a reasonable one.

 Here's how I'm going to do it: